How are support profiles determined?

 Based on the answers, employees are placed within a profile on this matrix:

-For more information about the user profiles, please have a look at our Definitive Guide on using Profiles in IT Service Desk.
+For more information about user profiles, please refer to our Definitive Guide on using Profiles in IT Service Desk.